-Electrochemistry, Electrochemical cells, Galvanic Cell or Voltaic Cell importance & structure
+Electrochemistry, Electrochemical cells, Galvanic Cell or Voltaic Cell importance and structure

-Electrochemistry is a branch which is interested to study the exchange conversion of chemical energy and electrical energy through oxidation & reduction, Electrochemistry means chemistry of electrons because the electrons transfer from one point to another, The reactions in electrochemistry are called oxidation-reduction reactions, These reactions occur in equipment called electrochemical cells in which electric energy is converted to chemical energy, and vice versa.
+Electrochemistry is a branch which is interested in studying the exchange conversion of chemical energy and electrical energy through oxidation & reduction, Electrochemistry means chemistry of electrons because the electrons transfer from one point to another, The reactions in electrochemistry are called oxidation-reduction reactions, These reactions occur in equipment called electrochemical cells in which electric energy is converted to chemical energy, and vice versa.

 Types of Electrolytes: